-An example of a consumer is a car enthusiast who wants to install some part on his car to upgrade it and improve its performance.
+An example of a consumer is a car enthusiast who wants to install some car part to upgrade and improve the car’s performance.

-Another example of a consumer is a car owner who is looking for an auto part to repair his car himself.
+Another example is a car owner who is looking for an auto part to repair his own car.

 Other Automotive Businesses:

-An example is an auto repair workshop where technicians need to stock their place with auto parts so they can repair their customers’ cars.
+An example is an auto repair workshop where technicians need to stock up with auto parts to provide repair service.

-The good thing is, both these audiences are very lucrative to target and fortunately, you don’t have to choose between them.
-With some special features in your online store, you can create an online store that serves both these different kinds of people.
+The good thing is, both these markets are very lucrative to target.
+And fortunately, you don’t have to choose between them.
+You can easily create an online store that serves both these different kinds of people.

 However, it gets a bit complicated when serving both of them.
 Selling to consumers is very different from selling to other businesses.
-Though the opportunity is attractive, it requires a higher budget and a more targeted and customized eCommerce solution that caters to the unique needs of both the different audiences.
+B2B requires a higher budget and a more targeted solution that caters to the unique needs of both audiences.

 What Does your Customer’s Buying Process Look Like?

 Next, when you’ve analyzed your products, shipping requirements, and the audience you want to serve, you should then consider what your customers’ buying process and your own selling processes look like.

 Do your customers often place bulk orders or parts in large quantities?